Saturday, December 18, 2010

 Saturday, February 27, 2010

-Food Fight - Dear Saturday
+Stop Food Fight - Dear Kid

 Dear Daniel

-When will we stop the food fight?
-I'm beyond tired of you say "NO" to me while Im trying to feed you.
 Further I don't think it's cute that you're now "hiding" from the food.
 Meal times is not hide and seek time.
 Honestly I cant believe we're having such an issue.

 People told me this time would come but I didn't believe it.
 You've always liked food and ate well.
 So to think there would be a time when you would refuse food?
 Not going to happen I told myself.
 Yet here we are at each meal time having this power struggle.